Invariance Principle and dynamics: Miscellaneous

 In most developments, the Invariance Principle is a tool that is used in conjunction with other ideas.
 The examples of sections \ref{examples2} and \ref{examples3} are somehow the most direct applications of the IP.
 In this section, we mention possible further extensions (see also \cite{MP25}).

 An important feature is remark \ref{perturbations}.
 It often implies that the set of objects controlled by an IP is stable by perturbations.
-Details are delicate and depend on the problem, but this stability is one extra feature of many of the applications of IP.
+Details are delicate and depend on the problem, but this stability is one extra feature of the applications of the IP.